bacalhau-project/bacalhau/README.md

 ## Ways to contribute
 **All manner of contributions are more than welcome!**

 We have highlighted the different ways you can contribute in our [contributing guide](https://docs.bacalhau.org/community/ways-to-contribute).
-You can be part of community discussions about contributions, development, and more.
+You can be part of community discussions, development, and more.

 If you have any questions (specific or general), do not hesitate to reach out the Bacalhau team either in the  [slack community](https://filecoin.io/slack/).
 Join the `#bacalhau` channel :raising_hand: or open a new [issue](https://github.com/filecoin-project/bacalhau/issues) here on github.